keykey7/gradle-spawn-plugin/README.md

 # Gradle Spawn Plugin
-A plugin for the Gradle build system that allows spawning and detaching processes on unix systems.
+A plugin for the Gradle build system that allows spawning, detaching and terminating processes on unix systems.

 ## Usage